dusanrsc/Corenyatcha_TG/README.md

 </div>
 <br>

-# TextWave is visual application for Android developed in game engine.

-# Corenyatcha Template Generator
+# Corenyatcha Template Generator Mainly In Python...
 # IN EARLY DEVELOPMENT STAGE...

-# NOTE: ONLY (HTML, CSS, Bootstrap, JS) TEMPLATE ARE WORKIG FOR NOW, ALSO FULLY REFACTORIZATION NEEDED!!
+# NOTE: NOT FINISHED AND ALSO FULLY REFACTORIZATION NEEDED!!!

 # Screenshots:
 # Main Screenshot.